matthias-reis/carda-gatsby/content/articles/2021/01/we-lost-the-sea-interview-en.md

 title: We Lost The Sea
 subTitle: '"Post-Rock Transcends Barriers"'
 seoTitle: We Lost The Sea – "Post-Rock Transcends Barriers"
-description: "For the start of 2021, I have prepared a very special sensation.
+description: 'For the start of 2021, I have prepared a very special sensation.
 I recently met Mark Owen from We Lost The Sea via social media.
-He asked me for an interview and voilá: here it is!"
+He asked me for an interview and voilá: here it is!'
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-01-wlts-l-jpeg-imagine-282828_494644_1440_960/640.webp
-copyrigt: We Lost The Sea
+copyright: We Lost The Sea
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-01-we-lost-the-sea-fb-png-l-jpg-imagine-080808_414141_1440_754/640.webp
 labels:
   - Australian Post-Rock